Queen Creek Emergency Communications Group

 QCECG Will Be Supporting These Next Events:

-If you are a licensed ham radio operator and would like to volunteer as a communicator for one or more of our upcoming events, send an email noting your interest to qcecgaz@gmail.com.
+If you are a licensed ham radio operator and would like to learn more about our Group, send an email noting your interest to qcecgaz@gmail.com.

 Background - Queen Creek Disaster Management and Response Plan